vladislav-morozov/unit-averaging/docs/source/reference/focus_functions.rst

      - Abstract base class.
 Subclass and implement ``focus_function()`` and ``gradient()``.
    * - :class:`InlineFocusFunction`
      - Convenience class for creating focus functions from callables.
+   * - :class:`IdentityFocusFunction`
+     - Convenience class for creating an identity focus function for when the estimates are already the focus parameters.